pdxiv/pdxiv.github.io/adventshark_reference.md

 Name | Description
 ---- | -----------
-at | Passes if the player is in the numnbered room.
+at | Passes if the player is in the selected room.
 It fails if the player is in any other room. carried | Passes is the player is carrying the selected object.
 It fails if the selected object is in this room or any other room. counter eq | Passes if the counter is equal to the number.
 It fails if the counter is not equal to the number. counter gt | Passes if the counter is greater than the number.
 It fails if the counter is less than or equal to the number.
 See the description of the counter later.